About OZARIN

 In the near term, I’m looking to improve the performance of this version of the site.
 I built it using React and Gatsby over a couple of months, so I’ve no doubt this build can be further optimised to improve the experience of every visitor.

-I'm making it a priority to write for the site more frequently, whether that's in the form of a review, interesting news, or a long-form article based on something that's captured my interest.
+In 2025, I’ll aim to write for the site more frequently, whether that’s in the form of a review, interesting news, or a long-form article based on something that’s captured my interest.